Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experiments and Results

-\textbf{Hyperparameters.} Since policy-based offline methods are sensitive to the degree of behavior regularization, we conduct a systematic study on the influence of the regularization coefficient $\beta$ as shown in Fig \ref{fig:compare_iql_2}.
-Specifically, we sweep $\beta$ over the set $\{0.001, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5\}$.
-Our results show that the optimal value of $\beta$ depends strongly on the quality of the dataset: expert-level datasets benefit from stronger policy constraints (e.g., $\beta=0.001$), preserving high-quality behaviors; in contrast, lower-quality datasets such as random favor weaker regularization (e.g., $\beta=0.3$), allowing the policy to deviate from suboptimal demonstrations and encourage more exploratory behavior.
-For detailed experimental results on additional tasks, please refer to the Appendix \ref{app:ablation}.
+\textbf{Hyperparameters.} Since policy-based offline methods are sensitive to the degree of behavior regularization, we conduct a systematic study on the influence of the regularization coefficient $\beta$ as shown in Fig.~\ref{fig:compare_iql_2}.
+Specifically, we sweep $\beta$ over the set $\{0.001, 0.005, 0.01, 0.02, 0.05, 0.1, 0.3, 0.5\}$.
+Our results show that the optimal value of $\beta$ depends strongly on the quality of the dataset.
+Expert-level datasets often benefit from stronger policy constraints (e.g., $\beta=0.001$), preserving high-quality behaviors.
+In contrast, lower-quality datasets such as random favor weaker regularization (e.g., $\beta=0.3$), allowing the policy to deviate from suboptimal demonstrations and encourage more exploratory behavior.
+The stable performance over a broad range of $\beta$ values also indicates that OMSD is not overly sensitive to the relative weighting between critic guidance and score regularization.
+For detailed experimental results on additional tasks, please refer to the Appendix \ref{app:abl_2}.

-\textbf{How does OMSD avoid OOD joint actions?} We observe that OMSD achieves remarkable performance gains on low-quality datasets, where prior methods often struggle.
-To investigate this, we visualize the learning policy checkpoints via t-SNE \cite{van2008visualizing} by sampling state-action pairs from the policy and comparing them to the dataset distribution.
+\textbf{How does OMSD stay close to dataset-supported modes?} We observe that OMSD achieves strong performance gains on low-quality datasets, where prior methods often struggle.
+To investigate this, we visualize the learning policy checkpoints via t-SNE \citep{van2008visualizing} by sampling state-action pairs from the policy and comparing them to the dataset distribution.
 As shown in Fig. \ref{fig:compare_iql_3}, OMSD captures the underlying multimodal structure and concentrates around high-reward regions within the dataset support.
-This suggests that OMSD effectively exploits the centralized critic as a reward landmark while remaining within the data distribution, enabling stable and performant policy improvement.
+This provides qualitative evidence that OMSD can exploit the critic as a reward landmark while remaining close to dataset-supported regions, which enables stable policy improvement.